Walking guidance

 Personal Walking Plans

-I have never really exercised before – can I sign up for a PWP?
+I have never really exercised before – can I sign up for a Personal Walking Plan?

 Absolutely!
 We have plans designed for people of all abilities and experience levels.
 When you complete the registration form, we’ll ask a bit more about your current levels of activity and your exercise history, and answering honestly will make sure the plan you get is best suited to you.
 Remember though, that the plan is just a guide, and you can ‘walk’ through it at your own pace.

-I have an injury that limits my walking – can I sign up for a PWP?
+I have an injury that limits my walking – can I sign up for a Personal Walking Plan?

 To make sure a walking plan is safe and appropriate for you, we encourage people who have an injury to discuss this with their health professional before signing up for a PWP.